Great Famine of 1315–1317: Great Famine

-The French, under Louis X, tried to invade Flanders, but in low-lying areas of the Netherlands, the fields were soaked and the army became bogged down and were forced to retreat, burning their provisions where they abandoned them, unable to carry them away.

 In spring 1316, it continued to rain on a European population deprived of energy and reserves to sustain itself.
 All segments of society from nobles to peasants were affected but especially the peasants, who represented 95% of the population and who had no reserve food supplies.
-To provide some measure of relief, the future was mortgaged by slaughtering the draft animals, eating the seed grain, abandoning children to fend for themselves (see "Hansel and Gretel") and, among old people, voluntary starvation so that the younger generation could continue to work the fields.
+To provide some measure of relief, the future was mortgaged by slaughtering the draft animals, eating the seed grain, abandoning children to fend for themselves (such as in the folk tale "Hansel and Gretel") and, among old people, voluntary starvation so that the younger generation could continue to work the fields.
 The chroniclers of the time noted many incidents of cannibalism.
 It was reported that during the famine, people would open the graves of the newly dead and claim them as food.
-Though "one can never tell if such talk was not simply a matter of rumor-mongering", as Lynn H. Nelson comments.

 The height of the famine was in 1317, as the wet weather continued.
 In that summer, the weather returned to normal patterns.
 By then, people were so weakened by diseases such as pneumonia, bronchitis and tuberculosis, and so much of the seed stock had been eaten, that it was not until 1325 that the food supply returned to relatively normal levels and the population began to increase.
 Historians debate the toll, but it is estimated that 10–25% of the population of many cities and towns died.
 Though the Black Death (1347–1351) would kill more people, it often swept through an area in a matter of months, whereas the Great Famine lingered for years, prolonging the suffering of the populace.

-Jean-Pierre Leguay noted the Great Famine "produced wholesale slaughter in a world that was already overcrowded, especially in the towns, which were natural outlets for rural overpopulation."
+Jean-Pierre Leguay noted the Great Famine "produced wholesale slaughter in a world that was already overcrowded, especially in the towns, which were natural outlets for rural overpopulation".
 Estimates of death rates vary by place, but some examples include a loss of 10–15% in the south of England.
 Northern France lost about 10% of its population.

 Geography and hydroclimate context

-The Great Famine was restricted to Northern Europe, including the British Isles, Northern France, the Low Countries, Scandinavia, Germany and western Poland.
+The Great Famine was restricted to Northern Europe, including the British Isles, Northern France, the Low Countries, Scandinavia, Germany, and western Poland.
 It also affected some of the Baltic states except for the far eastern Baltic, which was affected only indirectly.
 The famine was bounded to the south by the Alps and the Pyrenees.

 The 1314–1316 period was the fifth-wettest three-year interval in Europe from 1300 to 2012.
 Of the four wetter periods, three occurred after 1710 when agricultural technology was much more productive, while one occurred after the Black Death when population size had already been reduced.
 The Great Famine's exceptional severity was due to extreme precipitation coinciding with peak medieval population and pre-industrial agriculture, creating an extreme vulnerability to sustained adverse weather.